 Ok, so perhaps this doesn’t technically class as baby-proofing, but it’s important to consider children when you are picking out the floors and paint in your buy-to-let.
 If you’re in search for floors that are aesthetic yet still easy to clean, companies like wooden flooring hove have an ocean of options for you.

 You might first think that carpets throughout the home make the most sense.
 Whilst they do act as a nice soft surface to cushion any tumbles and falls, they also lend themselves to lots of stains and mess.
 They also trap bad odors.
 Hard flooring wipes clean – and soft rugs can always be put down by your tenants to create a soft space for their children to toddle.
 And if you really want something in your room that will grab the attention you children then check out #these fabulous geometric rugs# as they are just stunning to look at.

 As for walls, you might consider using a washable paint in your buy-to-let.
 A satin finish paint will be able to withstand a little wear and tear, but dirty hand marks on walls, crayoning or food splatters are almost inevitable.
 Washable paint is a load off everyone’s minds.

 Being mindful about the way you present your home when renting to families will save everyone a lot of worry and potential money too.
 Be aware also that chemicals like radon may be present.
-So It is really important to do a radon testing and radon mitigation for everyone’s safety.
+So It is really important to do radon inspections.
+A radon testing and radon mitigation can be done by a residential radon mitigation company for everyone’s safety.
 Let’s face it, kids can cause damage!
 Let’s avoid marked walls and stained carpets if possible.
 Remember to compare landlord insurance to make sure you have the right cover in case accidents and damage does happen.